-We’re only halfway through the year, but 2025 has already delivered some standout audiobooks—smart, surprising, and impossible to stop thinking about.
-Whether it’s fiction that lingers or nonfiction that reframes what you thought you knew, these are the titles that have risen to the top so far.
+This year has delivered some standout audiobooks—smart, surprising, and impossible to stop thinking about.
+Whether it’s fiction that lingers or nonfiction that reframes what you thought you knew, these are the titles that have risen to the top in 2025.

 We built this list with help from Libro.fm and the independent booksellers they work with.
 Their recommendations add a layer of insight you don’t always get from bestseller charts—and if you haven’t tried Libro.fm yet, it’s a great way to support local bookstores while you listen (read our Libro.fm review).